-Students receiving Title IV aid are required to attend through the 60% point of the semester to receive their full award.
-Types of Title IV aid include the Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and Direct Loans, which are disbursed based on attendance.
-Students must attend classes beyond the 60% point in order to receive 100% of their Title IV award.
+Students receiving Title IV aid are required to attend through the 60% point of the enrollment period.
+However, withdrawing at any point will likely result in the student owing a balance to the College.

+Certain types of Title IV aid including the Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and Direct Loans, are disbursed based on attendance.
 Failing to attend classes beyond the 60% point in the semester will result in an overpayment and/or a debt owed to the USDOE and/or the College.
 The law requires the Financial Aid Office to calculate the amount of Title IV assistance earned for all students who have not attended beyond the 60% point of the semester.
 If a student withdraws prior to the 60% point and an overpayment results, the student will be notified of any liability which must be repaid.

-For students who withdraw prior to the 60% point and before grant disbursement, a post withdrawal disbursement will be calculated for the term based on the last date of attendance.
+For students who withdraw prior to the 60% point and before grant disbursement,

+- a post withdrawal disbursement will be calculated for the term based on the last date of attendance.
 The College may charge tuition and fees to the student's award.
-As a result, students may owe the College a balance if they charged more than their prorated award.

-- For students who withdraw prior to the • 60% point and after Title IV disbursement, a return of Title IV aid will be calculated based on the last date of attendance, to determine the amount of aid the student or College will need to repay.
+As a result, students may owe the College a balance if they charged more than their prorated award. - For students who withdraw prior to the 60% point and after Title IV disbursement, a return of Title IV aid will be calculated based on the last date of attendance, to determine the amount of aid the student or College will need to repay.
 The return will not exceed half of the award disbursement.
 If the calculation reveals a student debt, the student will be given 45 days to pay the College to prevent loss of future aid.
 If the student does not pay the amount owed, the College will refer overpayments greater than \$50 to the USDOE.
 The student will lose financial aid eligibility until the overpayment is resolved.
-The student will retain eligibility for aid up to the point the overpayment is referred to the USDOE, or 45 days from the date withdrawal is determined. - If the College owes an amount as a result of a return calculation, the return will be processed within the 45 day deadline.
+The student will retain eligibility for aid up to the point the overpayment is referred to the USDOE, or 45 days from the date withdrawal is determined. - Withdrawing at any point may result in students owing a balance to the College.
+The College is required to perform a return calculation, even if a student withdraws after the 60% point of the enrollment term.
+If the College owes an amount as a result of a return calculation, the return will be processed within the 45 day deadline.
 The return will be equal to the amount of tuition and fees charged, times the unearned percentage of funds, or the entire excess funds.
-This will result in a student debt to the College that must be paid prior to enrolling for future terms or obtaining academic records or transcripts. - If a student withdraws prior to the 60% • point and has Direct Loan origination funds that have not been disbursed, a post disbursement withdrawal will be calculated based on the last date of attendance; except for a student who is a first-time, first-year student who has not completed the first 30 days of their program.
+This will result in a student debt to the College that must be paid prior to enrolling for future terms or obtaining academic records or transcripts. - If a student withdraws prior to the 60% point and has Direct Loan origination funds that have not been disbursed, a post withdrawal disbursement will be calculated based on the last date of attendance; except for a student who is a first-time, first-year student who has not completed the first 30 days of their program.
 A letter will be mailed to the student offering the post withdrawal disbursement and giving them 15 days to accept the loan.
 The Financial Aid Office will zero out the loan if no reply is received by the deadline.